apache/linkis-website/docs/development/linkis_config.md

      labels.put(LabelKeyConstant.ENGINE_TYPE_KEY, "spark-2.4.3"); // Specify engine type and version
-     labels.put(LabelKeyConstant.USER_CREATOR_TYPE_KEY, user + "-IDE");// Specify the running user and your APPName labels.put(LabelKeyConstant.CODE_TYPE_KEY, "sql"); // Specify the type of script to run: spark supports: sql, scala, py; Hive: hql; shell: sh; python: python; presto: psql labels.put(LabelKeyConstant.JOB_RUNNING_TIMEOUT_KEY, "10000");//The job runs for 10s and automatically initiates Kill, the unit is ms labels.put(LabelKeyConstant.JOB_QUEUING_TIMEOUT_KEY, "10000");//The job is queued for more than 10s and automatically initiates Kill, the unit is ms labels.put(LabelKeyConstant.RETRY_TIMEOUT_KEY, "10000");//The waiting time for the job to retry due to resources and other reasons, the unit is ms. If it fails due to insufficient queue resources, it will initiate 10 retries at intervals by default labels.put(LabelKeyConstant.TENANT_KEY,"hduser02");//Tenant label, if the tenant parameter is specified for the task, the task will be routed to a separate ECM machine labels.put(LabelKeyConstant.EXECUTE_ONCE_KEY,"");//Execute the label once, this parameter is not recommended to be set.
+     labels.put(LabelKeyConstant.USER_CREATOR_TYPE_KEY, user + "-IDE");// Specify the running user and your APPName labels.put(LabelKeyConstant.CODE_TYPE_KEY, "sql"); // Specify the type of script to run: spark supports: sql, scala, py; Hive: hql; shell: sh; python: python; presto: psql labels.put(LabelKeyConstant.JOB_RUNNING_TIMEOUT_KEY, "10000");//The job runs for 10s and automatically initiates Kill, the unit is s labels.put(LabelKeyConstant.JOB_QUEUING_TIMEOUT_KEY, "10000");//The job is queued for more than 10s and automatically initiates Kill, the unit is s labels.put(LabelKeyConstant.RETRY_TIMEOUT_KEY, "10000");//The waiting time for the job to retry due to resources and other reasons, the unit is ms. If it fails due to insufficient queue resources, it will initiate 10 retries at intervals by default labels.put(LabelKeyConstant.TENANT_KEY,"hduser02");//Tenant label, if the tenant parameter is specified for the task, the task will be routed to a separate ECM machine labels.put(LabelKeyConstant.EXECUTE_ONCE_KEY,"");//Execute the label once, this parameter is not recommended to be set.
 After setting, the engine will not reuse the task and the engine will end after running.
 Only a certain task parameter can be specialized. set up